British Approved Names

 A British Approved Name (BAN) is the official non-proprietary name (also known as a generic name) given to a pharmaceutical substance for use in the UK.
 BANs are short, distinctive names for substances where the systematic chemical or other scientific names are too complex for convenient use.

-The British Pharmacopoeia Commission (BPC) devise or select BAN, and cause the preparation of the BAN publication under Regulation 318(1) of the Human Medicines Regulations 2012.
-In accordance with Regulation 318(2), the Ministers arranged for the BAN to be published.
+The British Pharmacopoeia Commission (BPC) devise or select British Approved Names.
 BAN are adopted where required for those substances that are subject of a British Pharmacopoeia monograph and for products with a UK marketing authorisation.
 The English language form of a recommended International Nonproprietary Name (rINN) is adopted as the BAN.
 Where a rINN cannot be assigned to a medicinal product a BAN may be assigned for use in the UK.

-British Approved Names 2012 (BAN 2012) publication, with an effective date of 1st January 2012, is now available to purchase from The Stationery Office.
+British Approved Names 2012 (BAN 2012), with an effective date of 1st January 2012, is available to purchase from The Stationery Office.

 BAN 2012 provides the following specific information about each pharmaceutical substance: